-If you’ve never dry brined a chicken before, you’re not alone.
-It’s a technique that isn’t often used by home cooks, but it absolutely should be.
+If you’ve never tried dry brining chicken before, you’re not alone.
+It’s a technique that isn’t often used by home cooks, but it absolutely should be!

-Dry brining is the process of thoroughly salting meat with a flavored salt rub for several hours, up to several days, before cooking.
+Dry brining is the process of thoroughly salting meat with a salt rub for several hours, up to several days, before cooking.
+The most basic dry brine recipe for chicken consists of just kosher salt, but you can also add other ingredients for more flavor.

-While dry brining is similar to wet brining, a technique in which you soak the meat in a salt solution, I prefer to dry brine my poultry for ease and convenience.
+While dry brining is similar to wet brining, a technique in which you soak the meat in a liquid salt solution, I prefer to dry brine chicken for ease and convenience.

 Brining helps with two very important things: flavor and moisture.

-- Flavor: When you brine poultry, the salt on the meat's surface draws water out.
+- Flavor- When you brine chicken, the salt on the meat's surface draws water out.
 Then, as the salt dissolves, both the water and the salt are drawn back into the meat.
 The result is a deeply flavorful, well-seasoned bird.

-- Moisture: As the salt is drawn into the meat, it also breaks down the protein in the muscle fibers.
-Doing so allows the muscle fibers to hold onto more water as they cook, leading to a tenderized, juicy chicken.
+- Moisture- As the salt is drawn into the meat, it also breaks down protein in the muscle fibers.
+Doing so allows the muscle fibers to hold onto more water as they cook, leading to juicy, tender chicken.

 Why You'll Love This Recipe

-- Flavorful- The lemon and garlic flavors penetrate all the way through the meat for the most flavorful and delicious chicken ever.
+- Flavorful- The lemon garlic seasoning penetrates all the way through the meat for the most flavorful chicken ever.

 Ingredient Notes